Step 2: CARE to check in

 Wherever possible, end this conversation with a concrete next step.
 That next step could be going together to CAPS or making an appointment with their advisor, it could be planning to meet for lunch the next day or looking at supportive resources together.
 You don't need to know the answer to support your friend in their next step.
 As a friend, your role is to encourage them to name one small step they can take starting where they are in that moment and make a plan for checking in again together.

-Ask for Help
+Use the CARE Steps to Ask for Help

 C: Connect